-The data used in this paper are collected from 447 Australian graduates who completed the Graduates' Hopes, Visions and Actions Survey (GHVA Survey; Ahmed, 2000b; for a detail description of the survey and its responses, see Ahmed, 2004a).
+The data used in this paper are collected from 447 Australian graduates who completed the Graduates' Hopes, Visions and Actions Survey (GHVA Survey; Ahmed, 2000b).
 New graduates whose degree was conferred in either 1998 or 1999 were selected for this study as they were expected to have commenced employment by the time the survey was mailed out.
 The sample was stratified in terms of students graduating from each discipline in two universities in the Australian Capital Territory.

 Of the 1500 questionnaires distributed, 447 were returned after several reminders, giving a response rate of 33% (after allowing for undelivered questionnaires and ineligible respondents).
-This response rate, while low in absolute terms, is comparable with rates reported for other tax-based surveys (Braithwaite, 2001; Pope, Fayle, & Chen, 1993; Kirchler, 1999; Wallschutzky, 1996; Webley, Adams, & Elffers, 2002).
-Wallschutzky (1996)

-has argued that tax surveys of the general population cannot be expected to yield higher than a 30 to 40 percent response rate.
+This response rate, while low in absolute terms, is comparable with rates reported for other tax-based surveys (Braithwaite, 2000; Pope, Fayle, & Chen, 1993; Kirchler, 1999; Wallschutzky, 1996; Webley, Adams, & Elffers, 2002).
+Wallschutzky (1996) has argued that tax surveys of the general population cannot be expected to yield higher than a 30 to 40 per cent response rate.